 Not far away on the corner of Silom and Rama IV roads, and also opposite Lumphini Park, the sumptuous Dusit Thani Bangkok couldn’t be more Thai in style.
 The décor of the opulent Thai Heritage Suites is inspired by the old Thai kingdoms and have the most character.
 All rooms have big windows with fascinating city and park views.

 Silom’s countless street food stalls are down the street, the neighbourhood’s excellent restaurants are a leisurely stroll away, and Lumpini Park is opposite with its food court and exercising opportunities.
-Asia’s current number one restaurant, Gaggan, is a 10-minute taxi ride from the hotel (outside of peak hour that is!).
+Asia’s former number one restaurant, Gaggan, is a 10-minute taxi ride from the hotel (outside of peak hour that is!).

 The hotel has eight restaurants, including Thai stalwart, Benjarong which serves updated classical Thai cuisine in a beautiful dining space overlooking a tropical garden.
 Shogun offers authentic Japanese and Thien Duong Vietnamese.